Skip to content

 Cons

-• Convenience: no syncronization of configuration or state across participating devices
+• Convenience: no synchronization of configuration or state across participating devices

 • Cost: licensing is often required